Developing computer vision applications

 Moreover, drones equipped with multispectral and hyperspectral cameras can scan entire fields, enabling identifying areas of plant stress days before symptoms become visible to the human eye.
 Detecting variations in plant health, soil moisture levels, and nutrient deficiencies across vast farmland.
 For instance, NDVI (Normalized Difference Vegetation Index) imaging helps farmers assess plant vigor by analyzing how crops reflect light.

 Moreover, modern methods are capable of assessing the resources provided to the animals (space, lying substrate, drinker access) and measuring the animals themselves to detect lameness, indicators of injury or disease, and abnormal behaviors.
-Hence, computer vision provides quantifiable data about animal welfare that can be used to ensure compliance with on-farm animal welfare.
+The advantages of computer vision systems are rooted in their automatic, non-invasive, and low-cost animal monitoring capabilities.

 Contact Us